lulahogg/teapot/README.md

 OpenGL & C++

-This program will create a teapot that upon receving a touch/click event will respond with a geometry explosion and then reset
+This program should create a teapot that upon receving a touch/click event will respond with a geometry explosion and then reset

+**PROGRAM ACTIONS COMPLETED**

+- 'q' quit/exit
+- '+' zoom in
+- '_' zoom out
+- 's' smooth surface
+- 'f' flatten surface
+- 'w' wire surface
+- 'p' polygon surface
+- 'n' normal vectors
+- 'N' remove normal vectors

+**PROGRAM ACTIONS NOT COMPLETED**
+- 'e' explode
+- '1' add another teapot
+- slider bar for number of teapots
+- slider bar for number of polygons

 **SETUP (Windows)**